These 6 Household Items Will Totally Change How You Pack a Suitcase

 Borrow a clip from your desk

-How to pack a suitcase so that all the cords and wires that come with your phone and electronics don’t make you think “Snakes on a Plane” when you reach into your carry-on luggage?
+How do you pack a suitcase so that all the cords and wires that come with your phone and electronics don't make you think "Snakes on a Plane" when you reach into your carry-on luggage?
+How do you prevent a wire-y mess that might get you delayed by the TSA?
 A simple binder clip from your desk is the two-second solution you need: Simply loop the wires together and use the clip to keep them in place.
 Voila!
-And the binder packing tips don’t stop there: Grab another one to cover the top of your razor, or anything else sharp in your luggage, so you don’t cut your finger when you’re feeling around for it in your toiletry bag.
-These are the things that will most likely get you flagged by the TSA.
+And the binder packing tips don't stop there: Grab another one to cover the top of your razor, or anything else sharp in your luggage, so you don't cut your finger when you're feeling around for it in your toiletry bag.
+When packing for a flight, these uses for old socks may also come in handy.

 Repurpose laundry room staples